krastranseu-lang/kras-trans-site/README.md

 Menu labels must be unique within each language.
 During the build process, duplicate labels trigger a warning and the later entries are ignored.

-If `data/cms/menu.xlsx` is missing, the build script tries to fetch the sheet from the location specified by the `CMS_SOURCE` environment variable.
-The value may point to a local file path or an HTTP(S) URL.
-The downloaded file is cached under `data/cms/menu.xlsx` for subsequent runs.
+If `data/cms/menu.xlsx` is missing, the build script looks for the sheet at the location specified by the `CMS_SOURCE` environment variable.
+The value may point to a local file path or an HTTPS URL.
+The file is saved as `data/cms/menu.xlsx` before the build proceeds.

+## Skąd brać CMS

+1. **A:** commit deterministic `data/cms/menu.xlsx` into the repo.
+2. **B:** set `vars.CMS_SOURCE=https://…/CMS.xlsx` so the workflow fetches it via `curl`.
+3. **C:** (optional) obtain the sheet from a GitHub Release asset via the API.

 ## Navigation menu